Plausma/Dyslexia/readme.md

 _The aformentioned model, consisting of layer for letter feature, letter, and word recognition_

-The task objective is to see whether the patient can differentiate a real word from a mispell word, measured in accuracy (n(correct)) and time reaction (s)
+The task objective is to see whether the patient can differentiate a real word from a mispell word, measured in accuracy $n(correct)$ and time reaction $t(s)$

 ```mermaid
 flowchart LR